Calgary Coin & Antique Home Chinese Reference Guide Index

 reign title: HUANG-CH'ING, AD 1312-1313

-S-1102, "CHIH-CHENG T'UNG-PAO" in Mongol seal-writing.
-Value 2.
+S-1101, "HUANG-CH'ING T'UNG-PAO" in orthodox script.
+Value 1.
 RARE.
-The only specimen was have handled was VG with the top character weakly cast.
+Schjoth says there is no mention of coins this reign title in the official records The only specimen was have handled was VG with the top character weakly cast.

 Emperor SHUN TI